parubok/multiline-label/README.md

 This library is packaged as a Java 9 module `org.swingk.multiline` (with a single dependency on a system module `java.desktop`).

-This project has no dependencies (except JUnit 5, for testing).
+This project has no external dependencies (except JUnit 5, for testing).

 Requires Java 11 or later.